RuixLi/sciColorMap/README.md

 ## How to use

-Add the folder to MATLAB path and call the name of each colormap *exactly the same way* as MATLAB built-in colormap, e.g.:
+1. Add the folder to MATLAB path and call the name of each colormap *exactly the same way* as MATLAB built-in colormap, e.g.:

 `colormap(viridis)`

 `colormap viridis`

 `cm = viridis(128);`

+2. Use `show_gallery.m` to show all color maps with name

+3. Use `show_cm(name)` to show a specific color map

 ## Guideline to choose the right color map (adapt from reference)